hzi-bifo/Corona_Variant_Scoring/README.md

 cd /Corona_Variant_Scoring/
 mkdir -p ../aa_scoring_out
 ```
-3. Comment out line 102 (which is set to check for the date automatically as per the CoVerage pipeline) and uncomment line 103 (which allows the user to set the specific month to be analysed) in the variant_scoring.sh script in this directory.

-4. Run the Corona_Variant_Pipeline with the following command.
+3. Run the Corona_Variant_Pipeline with the following command.
 Keep in mind that if the output directory is same as the test_run directory it will overwrite the current output directory which contains the expected results.
 The pipeline is set to create an output/ directory with the results wherever the user points to as the output dir.

 ```console
 bash variant_scoring.sh -o ../aa_scoring_out \